ThePrimeagen/fem-algos/lessons/02-algorithms-and-time-space-complexity/A-time-and-space-complexity.md

 <br/>

 ### Lets go back to our example
 Lets look at input.
-How does our program's time grow with respect to input?
+How does our program's execution time grow with respect to input?

 ```typescript
 function sum_char_codes(n: string): number {